zerowidth/configurable/README.txt

 Configurable makes it easy to set default values for a configuration setup and then easily load and override those default settings.
 It supports YAML config files, either simple data or environment-based with environment name/value groupings like rails' database.yml.

+This code was extracted from a production framework, where it manages configuration defaults and initialization for a base gem along with several supporting gems which add new features and config settings to the initialization process.

 == FEATURES/PROBLEMS:

 * Describe defaults, including config file paths and settings
 * Load a configuration from the specified defaults with easy overrides
-* Environment-aware, rails-style, so you can have multiple environments in your configuration files
+* Environment-aware config files, rails-style, so you can have multiple environments in your configuration files
-* Easy to add on additional configuration options from additional supporting libraries that need to hook into the config-driven initialization process
+* Easy to add on additional configuration options from supporting code that need to hook into the config initialization process
-* Access to alternate configurations from environment-based config files
+* Access to alternate configurations for settings loaded from environment-based config files

 == SYNOPSIS: